-There are times where you will want to adjust how Microsoft Excel displays the information.
-From time to time you might want to randomize the order of a list.
+There are times when you will want to adjust how Microsoft Excel displays the information.
+From time to time, you might want to randomize the order of a list.
 Whether you want to take an email list and select a random winner for a contest or you have another reason for randomizing the list, there are several ways you can go about doing this.
 You need to know how to randomize a list in Excel.

 How to Randomize a List in Excel Using a Formula

 When it comes to using Microsoft Excel, there is a formula for just about everything in the program.
 And best of all, if there isn’t currently a formula for your particular needs you can always create one.
 Thankfully, you won’t need to create a formula to learn how to randomize a list in Excel.
 So whether you have entered in formulas into Excel in the past or this is your first time, all you need to do is follow these “how to randomize a list in Excel” instructions.

 Creating the Randomized List